Introduction to Patient and Public Involvement and Engagement (PPIE)

 We refer to ‘patient and public’ as below:

-• Patient: either past, current, or potential at GOSH or other paediatric hospitals.
+• Patient: either past, current, or potential at GOSH or other hospitals.

-• Public: parents/carers/guardians of patients, members of the public, people with lived experience of health conditions, staff members from GOSH or other organizations.
+• Public: parents/carers/guardians of patients, members of the public, people with lived experience of health conditions, staff members from GOSH or other organisations.

 ‘Research being carried out ‘with’ or ‘by’ members of the public rather than ‘to’, or ‘about’ or ‘for’ them’.